 You can also find reputable bartenders whipping up creative cocktails in unique bars, such as License No. 1, a speakeasy-style bar underneath the historic Boulderado hotel.
 This bar was supposedly the first place to get its liquor license back after the Prohibition.

-There's also the extra unusual Shine Restaurant and Gathering Place, whose cocktails take the shape of "potions" that contain healthy herbs and are also made with "intentions" and "sound frequencies."
+There's also the extra unusual Shine Restaurant and Gathering Place, where cocktails take the shape of "potions" that contain healthy herbs and are also made with "intentions" and "sound frequencies."

-Boulder also boasts some great happy hours (where you can score $4 margaritas) and rooftop bars with views of the mountains.
+Boulder also boasts some great happy hours (score $4 margaritas) and rooftop bars with views of the mountains.
 The Lazy Dog and the Rio Grande Mexican restaurant are two favorite spots to kick back with a cold one and watch the sunset from the rooftop.

 Boulder has been named the "foodiest town in America."
 Here, you can find James Beard award-winning chefs, as well as a restaurant run by one of the "Top Chef" reality TV shows.
 Find seafood and oysters flown in fresh daily, plenty of vegan and vegetarian options and menus that center around restaurants' very own local gardens.